 What about Health Care Workers?

-Health Care Workers (HCWs) born in Ireland since 1978 or born outside of Ireland should have 2 doses of MMR vaccine.
-Two of the cases in last year’s outbreak in Ireland were HCWs
+Health Care Workers (HCWs) in Ireland should have 2 doses of MMR vaccine.
+Two of the cases in recent outbreaks in Ireland were HCWs.

 Further information is available at the links below:

 A poster and consent form that can be used during the outbreak are available for download below

 This page was updated on 17 January 2018